 CLINICAL PSYCHOLOGIST

-AuDHDer clinical psychologist, founder of Nurture Clinical Psychology and creator of Spoon Thieves, Spoon Savers and ND me card decks.
+AuDHDer clinical psychologist, founder of NeurodivergentAlly and creator of Spoon Thieves, Spoon Savers and ND me card decks.
+Adelle has recently released the Spoons @ School card decks, and a book for children, Strong and Sensitive: A Tiger Tale about Autism and ADHD.
 Adelle is passionate about helping AuDHDer children and families to understand, support and celebrate their individuality.
-With 30k followers on her @neurodivergent_ally social media, Adelle often answers questions around autism, ADHD, and School Can’t.
+With 85k followers on her @neurodivergent_ally social media, Adelle often answers questions on autism, ADHD & School Can’t.

 PRESENTATION

-Including Students In Their Planning Process, Identifying Supports & Accommodations
+Understanding Energy Fluctuations and Including Students In Their Planning Process

 Liz Baird